JAlcocerT/JAlcocerT/content/blog/dji-osmoaction5pro.md

 date: 2024-10-05T00:20:21+01:00
 draft: false
 tags: ["Tinkering"]
-summary: Learning how to edit videos with the OA5Pro
 description: Testing the OA5 Pro and improving my Video Creation workflow
 url: 'dji-osmo-action-5-pro'
 ---